buhrmi/buhrmi/README.md

 ## Open source projects

-The overarching goal of these projects is to enable offline-capable, native-feeling web apps using Ruby on Rails, Inertia, and Svelte.
+I've been developing a lot of useless crap in the past, but these are the projects I am a little bit proud of.
+They are designed to make it fun and easy to build offline-capable, native-feeling web apps using Ruby on Rails, Inertia, and Svelte.

 ### [Inertia X](https://github.com/buhrmi/inertiax)